rackerlabs/technical-blog/_posts/2015-12-16-Windows-Server-2016-Docker-and-Sitecore.md

 There is a good spread of images from Ruby, Redis, ASP.N 5, IIS, etc. We could build our own image by launching a new container and installing IIS and ASP.Net, but let's pull an existing image instead.

-On your docker host, create a new directory called **c:\iisdemo**.
+On your Docker host, create a new directory called **c:\iisdemo**.
 We will use this directory to hold our dockerfile we will create.
-A dockerfile is just a set of instructions to build a docker image.
+A dockerfile is just a set of instructions to build a Docker image.

 To create a dockerfile, launch **notepad.exe** and type in the following instructions:
 ```sh